mudler/LocalAI/README.md

 │ Prefork .......
 Disabled  PID .................
 1 │
 └───────────────────────────────────────────────────┘
 ```

-Note: Models have to end up with `.bin` so can be listed by the `/models` endpoint.

 You can control the API server options with command line arguments: